maaraaji/react-basic-setup/Readme.md

 ## Developement Dependencies
 #### `webpack`
 Webpack for bundling your code.
 We will bundle all the files into single file using this.
-Also, you will load the different loaders for code compilation and transpilation (eg. babel)
+Also, you will load the different loaders for code compilation and transpilation (eg. babel-loader, json-loader, css-loader, etc.,)
 ```bash
 $ npm install --save-dev webpack
 npm WARN react-basic-setup@1.0.0 No repository field.